ikosmidis/GoldenCheetahOpenData/README.md

 --------

-**GoldenCheetahOpenData** implements a simple query-download-read workflow, that allows users to gradually build a local workout repository.
+**GoldenCheetahOpenData** implements a simple query-download-read workflow, that allows users to gradually build and maintain a local repository with workouts from the GoldenCheetah OpenData project.

 ### Querying GoldenCheetah OpenData project mirrors

-The first step in the **GoldenCheetahOpenData** R package’s workflow is to query the mirrors of the GoldenCheetah OpenData project for the available IDs.
+The first step in the **GoldenCheetahOpenData** R package workflow is to query the mirrors of the GoldenCheetah OpenData project for the available IDs.
 This is done with a call to `get_athelte_ids()`, which will create a `gcod_db` object.